All Products

 July 22, 2025

-• plugin/kubernetes: Reverted the change "Only create PTR records for endpoints with a defined hostname (#6898)".
+• plugin/kubernetes: Reverted "Only create pointer (PTR) records for endpoints with a defined hostname ( #6898 )".

 • plugin/forward: Added the failfast_all_unhealthy_upstreams option.
-This option returns servfail when all upstream servers are down.
+This returns servfail when all upstream servers are down.

-• The cache plug-in enables the serve_stale configuration by default.
-When an upstream DNS server is unavailable, CoreDNS can use an expired cache to provide an acknowledgement (the TTL of this acknowledgement is 0) and asynchronously tries to obtain the latest address of the domain name.
+• The serve_stale configuration is enabled by default for the cache plugin.
+When an upstream DNS server is unavailable, CoreDNS can respond with an expired cache (the time to live (TTL) of this response is 0) and asynchronously try to get the latest address for the domain name.

 This upgrade does not affect your services.